archelogos/CarND-Advanced-Lane-Lines/README.md

 | 1250, 720     | 1250, 720      |
 | 40, 460      | 40, 720        |

-Thanks to the method ```cv2.getPerspectiveTransform()``` it was possible to determine the Tranformation Matrix, and then making use of the function ```cv2.warpPerspective()``` we were able to get the relevant points of the image that define the lane line.
+Thanks to the method ```cv2.getPerspectiveTransform()``` it was possible to determine the Tranformation Matrix, and then making use of the function ```cv2.warpPerspective()``` it was possible to get the relevant points from the image that define the lane lines.

 [Apply a perspective transformation](./lane_lines_detection.ipynb#3.-Apply-a-perspective-transform-("birds-eye-view"))

 ![alt text][image4]

-With this last step, all image transformations were applied and checked that they worked as it was expected.
-At the beginning of the process we had a picture from a standard camara placed in the front of a car.
-At this point, we had some clear points that define the lane lines on the road in a particular and useful format.
+At the beginning of the process the picture was a standard one from a camara placed on the front of a car.
+At this point, we had some clear points that define the lane lines on the road in a particular and useful format for computing the entire line.

-With this point it was possible to determine the lane lines applying some mathmematical functions.
+Mentioned that, at this point it was possible to determine the lane lines applying some mathmematical functions.

 ### 4. Fitting the polynomials

 [Fitting the polynomials](./lane_lines_detection.ipynb#Lane-detection-+-radius-measurement-+-center-finding)

-Now that we had the binary images warped, it was the moment to fit a polynomial to each lane line, which was done by:
+With the binary images warped, the following step was to fit a polynomial to each lane line, which was done by:

 - Finding the first lane line on the first frame, computing a histogram and identifying the peaks in it.
 - Detecting all non zero pixels around the histogram peaks using the numpy function ```numpy.nonzero()```